kgrid-objects/cpic-collection/docs/readme.md

 #### Drug recommendation KOs

   Drug recommendation KOs are all drug-specific.
-They provide CPIC's evidence-based recommendations based on a patient's germline phenotype for one or more relevant pharmacogene(s).
+They provide CPIC's evidence-based recommendations based in most cases on a patient's germline phenotype for one or more relevant pharmacogene(s).
+In a few cases, a genetic lab test result, in the form of a diplotype, can be used directly to generate a CPIC recommendation (e.g., when a specific HLA-B diplotype is contraindication for exposure to the drug abacavir.)

-  The combination of information includes:

-  * single gene allele
-  * multiple gene allele
-  * one gene allele and one gene phenotype
-  * single gene phenotype
-  * multiple gene phenotypes
+  Because the drug recommendation KOs work in more than one way, the structure and content of the inputs to drug recommendation KOs differ.
+Below, we show the primary set of inputs that most of the drug recommendation KOs use.
+Most drug recommendation KOs use phenotype information to generate drug-specific recommendations.

   The drug recommendation KO will take a phenotype panel (i.e., one or more gene-specific phenotypes) as input, extract the needed gene and provide CPIC drug selection or drug dosing recommendations as output.